 - Can I camp-out on your site?
 Give us a call as you plan your event and we can discuss this!

 - Can we move chairs to create outdoor seating for our event?
 We love it that groups truly want to create a homey environment throughout the campus for the duration of their event!
 However, our furniture is allocated to specific buildings.
-If you are interested in having outdoor seating, we invite you to contract with a local vendor (rental company) in the area.
-They even have bouncy houses!
+In 2022, The National Black Food & Justice Alliance made a gift of outdoor chairs that can be borrowed (and returned) to the Dining Hall Foyer.
+If you need additional chairs/supplies consider contracting with a local vendor (Down East Tent Rentals, LLC) for outdoor furniture.

 - Which structures are part of the “plantation”?
 This is a tricky question to answer.
 While we know the soil was part of a plantation, the sites history and its buildings are part of the history of education for African-Americans beginning in 1895.
 The oldest usable building on campus is the Auditorium which was originally built in 1895.
-There is an area of remembrance on campus (Magnolia Tree and Whipping Post), this area serves as a reminder of that part of the lands history.
-Also, an additional acre of land in driving distance of the campus is a cemetery that includes antebellum slave burials.
+There is an area of remembrance on campus (Magnolia Tree and Whipping Post), this area serves as a reminder of that part of the land’s history.
+Also, an additional acre of land in driving distance of the campus is a cemetery that includes antebellum burials of those who were enslaved.
 This cemetery is still in use today.

 1. ancient China, magnolias were thought to be the perfect symbol of womanly beauty and gentleness.
 In the American South, white magnolias are commonly seen in bridal bouquets because the flowers are thought to reflect and emphasize the bride’s purity and nobility.

 2. As a genus (family Magnoliaceae, the magnolia family) of North American and Asian shrubs and trees including some whose bark has been used especially as a bitter tonic and diaphoretic in folk medicine.